 Unfamiliar with Portuguese tile artists?
 Mini-biographies are provided for several modern masters.
 Finally, nine detailed maps of Lisbon show you exactly where to look.
 A good idea is to keep this guide handy while exploring Lisbon & incorporate a tile excursion while visiting other sights.
-Photos for every listing are included in the guide, & many more can be found on our Facebook page.
+Photos for every listing are included in the guide.

 Since Lisbon’s Metro system is an underground art museum, Endless Mile visited all 56 stations to evaluate which are really worth recommending.
 We’ve selected three per line, but in case you want to see more this guide lists: the artist, a description or title of the piece, location within the station & the year installed… for each station.

 While this guide does not contain a complete listing of all tiles in Lisbon—a worthy but monumental task—the 97 panels selected represent a sample of the city’s finest.
 We’ve also marked 26 as the best of the bunch… if you’d like help narrowing down the options.
 Don’t miss them!
 This map-based PDF helps you discover more of Lisbon.

 Sample sheets below demonstrate the guide’s general layout:

 Time Out: Lisboa • 19-25 Sep 2012 (#260).
 Read the article (in Portuguese) by clicking the photo below:

 Evasões • Jan 2013 (#177).
 Selected as one of the Top 100 ideas for Portugal!